 Infants who weigh from 22 to 35 pounds use rear-facing only seats.
 These seats have carrying handles.
 They are attached to a base that they click in and out of.
 You can then remove the seat from the car to carry the infant outside the vehicle.

 Rear-facing convertible seats face toward the rear of the car and then later can convert to forward-facing seats.
-However, rear-facing convertible seats are heavier than rear-facing only seats, do not come with bases, and you can’t remove them from the vehicle for carrying the child outside of the car.
+However, rear-facing convertible seats are heavier than rear-facing only seats, do not come with bases, and you can’t remove them

 You can use all-in-one seats as rear-facing, forward-facing, and booster seats.
 All-in-one seat manufacturers tout the benefits of only having to buy one car seat that will last from a child’s infancy to school age.